-The conditional requirement for this credit is that the Proposed Building greenhouse gas emissions are less than those of the equivalent Benchmark Building.
-The Benchmark Building represents a 10% improvement on the Reference Building, i.e. a building which achieves minimal compliance with the NCC Section J DTS provisions.
-This criterion must be satisfied in order for the project to be eligible for a certified Green Star rating.
+The conditional requirement for this credit is that the Proposed Project greenhouse gas emissions are less than those of the equivalent Benchmark Project.
+The Benchmark Project represents a 10% improvement on the Reference Project which achieves minimal compliance with the NCC Section J DTS provisions.
+This criterion must be satisfied in order for the Green Star project to be eligible for a certified Green Star rating.